abrahamVado/DriftPursuit/terra-sandbox/README.md

 ## Structure

-- `index.html` – entry point that loads Three.js, the GLTF loader, and the Terra sandbox module.
+- `index.html` – entry point that bootstraps the Terra sandbox module.
 - `terra/` – Terra-specific gameplay logic, HUD, world streamer wiring, and map configuration.
 - `sandbox/` – reusable controllers, camera helpers, HUD overlays, and supporting systems extracted from the original viewer.
 - `shared/` – shared Three.js bootstrap helpers.
 - `world/` – terrain streaming and procedural generation helpers used by the sandbox.

-Three.js **and** `THREE.GLTFLoader` must be available on the page.
-The default `index.html` includes CDN builds for both so the sandbox matches the behavior of the original viewer bundle without extra tooling.
+Three.js **must** be available on the page.
+The sandbox now loads the Three.js ES module directly from the entry bundle and continues to lazily import the GLTF loader so the experience matches the original viewer bundle without requiring additional script tags.